tantainnovative/ndpr-toolkit/DEPLOYMENT_GUIDE.md

 2. Click on "Analytics" to view performance metrics
 3. Click on "Logs" to view deployment and runtime logs

+## Vercel Specific Features

+### Preview Deployments

+Vercel automatically creates preview deployments for every pull request:

+1. Create a pull request in your repository
+2. Vercel will comment on the PR with a link to the preview deployment
+3. Review the changes in the preview before merging

+### Environment Variables

+To add environment variables to your Vercel project:

+1. Go to your project in the Vercel Dashboard
+2. Click on "Settings" > "Environment Variables"
+3. Add variables and specify which environments they apply to (Production, Preview, Development)

 ## Troubleshooting

 If you encounter issues with your deployment: